keys-pub/website/README.md

 Key management is hard.

-keys.pub is an app that manages cryptographic keys, sigchains and user identities.
+keys.pub is an app and service that manages cryptographic keys, sigchains and user identities.
 It integrates with other frameworks to provide signing and encryption, such as [Saltpack](https://saltpack.org) or [Noise Protocol](https://noiseprotocol.org/).

 ```shell
 > keys pull gabriel@github